rse/apollo-client-ws/README.md

 on the GraphQL engine side.

-The Apollo-Client-WS instead provides plain GraphQL over WebSocket communication and without any additional subscription protocol.
+The Apollo-Client-WS instead provides plain GraphQL over WebSocket communication, without any additional subscription protocol, and hence does not need any special support on the server side.

 For implementing a subscription or similar add-on protocol on top of Apollo-Client-WS, use the `send` method to send non-GraphQL request messages to the server, use the `receive` event for receiving non-GraphQL response messages from the server and use the `query:request` and `query:response` hooks to optionally wrap/unwrap regular GraphQL request/response messages.

 For example, assume your custom protocol is based on messages of the form `{ cmd: "...", args: [ ... ] }`, then you could implement it on top